 I have one final post from Jordan.
 The Church of St Lot and St Procopius is located about 3 miles from Mt.
 Nebo in the municipality of Khirbet Mukhayyat.
-The church was built in 557 and has almost intact mosaics of daily life.
-It also has some fantastic figures, like seahorses.
-It is near to the major tourist attractions of Mt.
-Nebo and St. George, … Continue reading The Church of St Lot and St Procopius
+The church was built in 557 and has almost intact mosaics … Continue reading The Church of St Lot and St Procopius

 Modern Amman, including West Amman is spread out over several hills and has steep streets.
-I was last in Amman 5 years ago and modern Amman has grown, with new skyscrapers and, it seems, more headquarters offices as organizations relocate to relatively stable Jordan.
-Here are some shots from modern Amman.
-Continue reading Modern Amman
+I was last in Amman 5 years ago and modern Amman has grown, with new skyscrapers and, it seems, more headquarters offices as organizations relocate … Continue reading Modern Amman

 I am catching up on my backlog of pics from Jordan, these are some Amman street shots.
 I did some walking and quite a bit of riding through Amman.
-These shots of Amman show little change from when I was last there in 2011.
-As in many cities there are streets in Amman that specialize in one product.
-The street below is a Pet Store … Continue reading Amman Streets
+These shots of Amman show little change from when I was … Continue reading Amman Streets

 Mt.
 Nebo is the spot where, traditionally, Moses stood to look across the Jordan into the promised land, where he could not go.
 He died there and tradition has it that he is buried somewhere Mt.
 Nebo.
-On a clear day you can see Jerusalem from Mt.
-Nebo, which sits at 2,680 above sea level and 3,600 feet above the Dead Sea and lower Jordan … Continue reading Mt.
+On a clear … Continue reading Mt.
 Nebo’s New Church.

 I am home in Sitka and will have the pleasure of looking out my window across Jamestown Bay and to the Gulf of Alaska or a little to the westward toward our volcano, Mt.
 Edgecumbe.
-We have had two consecutive glorious sunrises.
-The last two mornings the sunrise has reminded me exactly why I live here.
-But for the past two weeks the view from … Continue reading King Abdullah Mosque, Amman
+We have had two consecutive … Continue reading King Abdullah Mosque, Amman

 Before there were Google Maps and Garmin there were maps made of stone.
-I’m sure I will have more to say about Jordan as the weeks go on, I have lots of pictures to share and lots of thoughts, and it looks like I will be going back to work in February.
-But, today, sitting in an airport lounge in Frankfort I am thinking about … Continue reading Maps of Stone in Madaba Jordan
+I’m sure I will have more to say about Jordan as the weeks go on, I have lots of pictures to share and lots of thoughts, and … Continue reading Maps of Stone in Madaba Jordan

 I have just finished my work in Jordan.
 I have completed my interviews and typed up my notes.
 I will put off writing my report until after Christmas.
-So now I am sitting in a hotel waiting for a taxi pickup in less than 5 hours and my thoughts are turning to Christmas, seeing my children and grandchildren, and, of course “The Battery Exchange.”
-I … Continue reading Amman’s Other Christmas Souk
+So now I am sitting in a hotel waiting for a taxi … Continue reading Amman’s Other Christmas Souk

 I was all set to post today about my trip to Madaba and Nt.
 Nebo to look at the wonderful mosaics and take in the view of the Holy Land from the mount where Moses stood.
-But after I got back to Amman and had a good swim I decided to go to the Christmas Market at “The Boulevard” an outdoor walking street in the … Continue reading A Christmas Souk in Amman
+But after I got … Continue reading A Christmas Souk in Amman

 Yesterday I posted about the World Cup.
 Today I am posting excerpts of two letters on European tournaments.
 I watched Euro 98 games Austria and Egypt.
 During Euro 96 we lived in Tirana.
 I’ll start with Euro 2008.
 A cartoon in one of the local Cairo papers shows two Egyptians looking at the European football tournament, Euro 2008, on TV.
-One says to the other … Continue reading European Football Tournaments.
+One says to the other “The difference is, with us, football is just a game.”
+It is a madness that takes over Europe every fourth June.
+The roof of the Cairo Marriott is turned into a big screen outdoor football … Continue reading European Football Tournaments.